How Do DJ Duos Work? (Ninja Combo Tricks)

 This is the most common way DJ duos play their sets.
 You will find most major DJ groups such as Daft Punk & Swedish House Mafia to play this way, especially in big festivals.
 Something important to note is that depending on who you are talking to, tag-teaming can mean a completely different thing to them.
 There isn’t actually an official way to call this way of mixing, with it being known by different terms.

-While not as common with famous DJ duos, a combination of a DJ playing with other members playing live instruments is becoming a very frequent way for more niche DJ groups to play their sets.
+While not as common with famous DJ duos, a combination of a DJ playing with other members playing live instruments is becoming very popular for live DJs.
+They even play more and more in groups together.
 This method usually entails a DJ using his gear to mix as normal, but at the same time, there are 1 or more people playing instruments at the same time.
 The most common instruments to be used are Keyboards by far, but many other groups try to incorporate more diverse instruments to their mix, such as bass guitar, violin, or even saxophone, among others.

 Usually, DJ duos/groups that incorporate live instrumentation tend to feature a less orthodox sound, especially when compared to the mainstream EDM being produced yearly.
 Many even like to combine funk, soul, or oriental music, to great success.
 Others tend to stray less from the mainstream while still incorporating a unique touch with live instruments.